Years of rubbish interest rates finally made me fed up with cash.

 In today’s topsy turvy world, you can sometimes earn higher interest on current accounts than many savings accounts.
 Some regular savings accounts also pay better rates than elsewhere.

-However, the higher interest may only be paid on limited amounts of money for limited time, with restrictions about minimum or maximum monthly payments and setting up direct debits.
+However, the higher interest may only be paid on limited amounts of money for a limited time, with restrictions about minimum or maximum monthly payments and setting up direct debits.

 I was also keen to keep the benefits of my Isa.
 Isas act as a barrier, shielding money so it can grow untouched by the tax man.